 Our design process can be broken down into six phases that often overlap and are combined depending on the complexity of the project and whether it is a residential or commercial project.
 However, almost all projects include all these phases of design and construction in some form or another:

 Discussions with the owner to review goals, needs and requirement are critical to establishing the scope of work.
 It is our job to ask questions to get a clear understanding of the ultimate goals of the client.
-If as-built drawings are not available, field measurements are taken to produce a set of existing conditions that will be used as a base for design discussions.
+If the project is an addition and/or renovation, field measurements are taken to produce a set of existing conditions that will be used as a base for design discussions.

-Existing conditions, at a minimum, include a lot plan, floor plans, building elevations, and building sections.
-If the project will be a new-build, then a lot plan and an understanding of the site constraints and zoning are critical.
+Existing conditions, at a minimum, include floor plans, building elevations, and building sections.
+If the project will be a new-build, then a survey and an understanding of the site constraints and zoning / code analysis are critical.

 Design Development (DD)

-Based on the approved SD package, DD takes the design to more detail as we concentrate on hardline drawings using CAD.
+Based on the approved SD drawings, Design Development takes the design to more detail as we concentrate on hardline drawings using CAD.
 Depending on the complexity of the project, components of the building such as the structural and mechanical system are established.
-At the end of this phase, a design has been sufficiently developed and documented to begin cost estimate discussions with one or more selected contractor.
-Drawings will include floor plans with dimensions, elevations, building sections and major details.
-An outline specification might be part of this scope to gain a better understanding of the design in words.
+At the end of this phase, a design has been sufficiently developed and documented to begin cost estimate discussions with one or more selected contractor(s).

 Construction Documents (CD)